Raphtory/raphtory.github.io/docs/user-guide/export.md

 # Exporting and visualising your graph
-As with Raphtory's connectors for ingesting data, we also provide a host of different formats and libraries that you can export your graphs into.
-Below we shall go over three of these, namely Pandas Dataframes, NetworkX graphs and PyVis graphs.
+As with Raphtory's connectors for ingesting data, there are a host of different formats and libraries that you can export your graphs into.
+Below we explore three of these, namely Pandas Dataframes, NetworkX graphs and Pyvis graphs.

-All functions inside of `export` work on all `graph views` allowing you to specify different windows, layers and subgraphs before conversion.
+All functions inside of the `export` module work on both `graphs` and `graph views`, allowing you to specify different windows, layers and subgraphs before conversion.

-By default exports will include all properties and all update history.
-However, these can be disabled, depending on use case requirements, via a set of flags on each export function.
-You can find a description of all of these flags in the [export API.](https://docs.raphtory.com/en/v0.5.6/#module-raphtory.export)
+By default exporting will include all properties and all update history.
+However, this can be modified via flags on each export function, depending on use case requirements.
+You can find a description of these flags in the [export API.](https://docs.raphtory.com/en/v0.5.6/#module-raphtory.export)

 !!!
 Info
     This page doesn't contain an exhaustive list of all the different conversion methods - please feel free to check the [API documentation](https://docs.raphtory.com/) for this list.
 If we are missing a format that you believe to be important, please raise an [issue](https://github.com/Pometry/Raphtory/issues) and it will be available before you know it!